ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

     qdel job-ID

 Which will kill the current job without waiting for it to complete.
-If you have used the `-n` option, but decide you no longer wish to keep running after the current process completes, you can create a file called `stop_run` in the _control_ directory, and this will prevent `payu` from submitting another job.
+If you have used the `-n` option ( e.g., `payu run -n`), but subsequently decide not to keep running after the current process completes, you can create a file called `stop_run` in the _control_ directory, and this will prevent `payu` from submitting another job.

 ### Error and output log files

 While the model is running, _payu_ saves the model standard output and standard error in the `access-om2.out` and `access-om2.err` log files in the _control_ directory.
 You can examine the contents of these files to check on the status of a run as it progresses.

-At the end of a successful run these log files are archived.
+At the end of a successful run these log files are archived to the `archive` directory and will not be found in the _control_ directory.
 If they remain in the _control_ directory after the PBS job for a run has completed this is an indication the run has failed.

 ### Did the model run correctly?